harumiWeb/wintree/README.en.md

 # 📁🌳 wintree

+This library was born out of the limitations of the default Windows tree command.
-`wintree` is a Python library that displays the hierarchical structure of a specified directory in a tree format.
-It can be easily used from the command line, supports visually appealing tree views with emojis, and allows you to specify directories to exclude.
+`wintree` is a Python library that displays the directory structure in a tree format for any specified path.
+It can be easily used from the command line and supports features like emoji-based visual tree rendering and directory exclusion.
+Additionally, it can output the tree structure as JSON, making it suitable for integration with GUI applications.

 ## 🚀 Usage